-Carlia Ashton, founder of Onne Skincare gives us her essential tips for keeping your skin healthy this autumn
+Carlia Ashton, founder of Onne Skincare gives us her essential skincare routine for dry skin.

 Who doesn’t love watching season transitions, this wonder of nature taking place right in front of our eyes, witnessing the leaves change colour, the morning dew begins to appear, the light of day begins to soften, the air smells different.
 But cold, windy weather isn’t always so great for your skin.
 With the season change comes the onset of colder outdoor air and decreased humidity, which will start to affect the skin, add in blasts of dry heat from indoor heating systems your skin will be crying for more moisture and some real tender loving care.

-Here are my top tips for keeping your skin healthy throughout Autumn.
+Here are my top tips on how to care for dry skin and keep it healthy.

 Our skin is constantly regenerating.
 Skin cells start their life cycle in the lower layer of the skin, the dermis.
 As the cells rise to the surface layer, the epidermis, they gradually die and become filled with keratin.
 Proper exfoliation of the top layer of dead skin cells is essential to make way for the new, younger skin underneath.
 If left and not exfoliated away, dead skin cells can cling to the outer layer and leave the skin looking dull and dried out.
 Exfoliation also removes any dirt and oil that can get trapped and cause clogged pores and spots.
 Regular exfoliation can even skin tone and leave your skin feeling fresher, cleaner and looking healthier.
 Exfoliation also opens the way for moisturising products to penetrate more deeply into the skin, making them more effective.
 In short, a regular exfoliating routine will leave your skin looking fresh and healthy.